Splash02/CBM-Editor/README.md

 # CBM-Editor
-### This is an UNOFFICIAL Beatmap Editor that is made to work with the mod "CustomBeatmapsV5"
+### This is an UNOFFICIAL UNBEATABLE Beatmap Editor that is made to work with the mod "CustomBeatmapsV5"

 # Features
 - Easy to use and finetuned for unbeatable